 We plan to discuss this just completed survey at our first faculty meeting of the next calendar year.
-Major topics to discuss are differences between master's and undergradaute responses, the need for more data analysis courses and how we can improve our core courses and elective offerings to better align with student needs.
-Additionally I plan to make changes to the scheduling of courses, teaching assignments and course offerings that are consistent with the goals of improving student learning outcomes.
-We are in the process of searching for an adjunct instructor who can offer an introductory course on data analysis software blended with economic forecasting.
+Major topics to discuss are differences between master's and undergraduate responses, the need for more data analysis courses and how we can improve our core courses and elective offerings to better align with student needs.
+Additionally, I plan to make changes to the scheduling of courses, teaching assignments and course offerings that are consistent with the goals of improving student learning outcomes.
+In particular we have added math for economists as a summer elective and also assigned a different faculty member to teach the economic problems seminar in hopes of making it more research and data analysis focused.
+Our goal is to make improvements at the margin and not lose anything in terms of the high quality program we're offering.